gabriel-hahn/marketplace-api/README.md

 A NodeJS Marketplace API project :pencil:

-This project simulates an API from a marketplace which a user can publish his product to sell and another person can send a e-mail to him, showing interest on that product.
+This project simulates an API from a marketplace which an user can publish his product to sell and another person can send an e-mail to him, showing interest on that product.

 ## Dependencies